 If you’re looking to increase your online presence and get high-quality backlinks from HARO, you need to keep it relevant.

-So while the platform is going to dump a ton of “queries” in your inbox every day, a lot of them won’t be suitable for your personal or company brand.
+So while the platform is going to dump a ton of “queries” on your dashboard based on the searches you’ve saved and the alerts you’ve set, a lot of them won’t be suitable for your personal or company brand.

 Responding to queries that you don’t have insight into, typically means you won’t get published.
 And putting in effort to not get published means you’ve wasted your time.